jeriljacob/psquickit/sample.md

-- You should be redirected to authorization screen at LinkedIn.com https://www.linkedin.com/uas/oauth/authorize?oauth_token=75--166b5603-822e-4feb-a62e-cb80949c3191
+- You should be redirected to authorization screen at LinkedIn.com https://www.linkedin.com/uas/oauth/authorize?oauth_token=.....

 - Log in with your LinkedIn.com account created in Step 1.

-- Click Allow to let your application access your LinkedIn.com account.